mit-ll-responsible-ai/hydra-zen/README.md

 DISTRIBUTION STATEMENT A. Approved for public release: distribution unlimited.

-© 2022 MASSACHUSETTS INSTITUTE OF TECHNOLOGY
+© 2023 MassACHUSETTS INSTITUTE OF TECHNOLOGY

     Subject to FAR 52.227-11 – Patent Rights – Ownership by the Contractor (May 2014)
     SPDX-License-Identifier: MIT